 Thousands of cops on standby

-More than 12,000 crowd control officers will be deployed to handle anti-government demonstrations planned in Bangkok this weekend.
+More than 12,000 crowd control officers will be deployed to handle anti-government demonstrations planned outside parliament on Friday and other important places in Bangkok this weekend.

 A Facebook page named "Mob Fest" on Thursday also posted a message urging supporters to rally outside parliament at 5pm on Friday.

 "We will watch a live broadcast of the no-confidence debate on a big screen," the page declared.
 "We will yell at the government and debate on 10 urgent issues proposed by the people.
 Over the past seven years since Gen Prayut Chan-o-cha seized power, he has taken the people on a roller-coaster ride with a host of promises and it has all come crashing down."